aptivate/internewshid/readme.markdown

 ## API Documentation

-URL

-### /items/
+### Items

+Base URL '/items/'

+#### Create Items

-#### POST
+'/items/' POST

-- create an item.
-Should return the object, including its unique ID  and the system allocated  creation time.

     {
         "body": "blah",
         "timestamp": "..."
     }

+- create an item.
+Should return the object, including its unique ID  and the system allocated  creation time.

 #### Create item with tags and categories